paillave/Etl.Net/docs/docs/recipes/1_dealWithFiles.md

 ### Get files

-Extensions from `Paillave.Etl.FileSystem` directly contains a method to get files from teh file system: `CrossApplyFolderFiles`
+Extensions from `Paillave.Etl.FileSystem` directly contains a method to get files from the file system: `CrossApplyFolderFiles`

 From a stream of `string`, recursively get every zip file that is in each folder given by the source stream: